bobg/fab/Readme.md

 There are three ways to do this: statically in Go code;
 dynamically in Go code;
-and declaratively in a YAML file.
+and declaratively in one or more YAML files.
 These options are discussed below.

 You can also define new target types